 Don't let the name fool you, That Nikon Guy – aka Matt – is no brand fan boy – the community is made up of all people and Matt welcomes everyone who is passionate about learning, developing and enjoying photography.
 You can see his work on his web site and learn a bit more about the man with the Nikon right here.

 A manual, medium-format film camera was the first tool.
 The colorful and unique landscapes of Northern Arizona were the inspiration.
 Outdoor adventure photographer and filmmaker Celin Serbo turned a hobby into a profession after several years of shooting the natural world as he traveled and worked as a mountain guide.
 Now his visually stunning work is featured in publications such as: Outside Magazine, National Geo Adventure, Backpacker Magazine and ESPN Magazine.
-His commercial clients include: Nikon, Patagonia, Eddie Bauer/First Ascent, New Balance, Casio and many more.

 Celin is based in Boulder, Colorado and is a founding board member of the American Photographic Artists/Colorado chapter.
 His stock imagery is represented by Aurora Photos and Tandem Motion + Stills.
 Oh, and he ice climbs, rock climbs, mountain bikes and skis, too!